NKI-AI/deepops/docs/slurm-cluster/slurm-single-node.md

 DeepOps sets up rootless docker as a module package.
 Environment modules are a popular way to setup cluster wide software for sharing.
-On a side note DeepOps can set up easybuild or spack to manage environment modules and packages.
+On a side note DeepOps can set up spack to manage environment modules and packages.
 The workflow with rootless docker is as follows:

   1. A user starts a slurm job;